 - Create a step-by-step process to achieve tangible results – start small, and celebrate each success together.
 This may differ for each supplier based on the initial assessment.

-- Support suppliers/factories through training and capacity building to ensure personnel have the ability to accomplish the steps and continue the process.
+- Support suppliers/factories through training and capacity building to ensure personnel has the ability to accomplish the steps and continue the process.

 Finally, if you are interested in working with Collective Responsibility to engage your own suppliers in China or Asia on sustainability and CSR, please get in touch!